Sounie/dependency-check/README.md

 Current implementation
  * Recursively checks from initial package, checking whether any dependency exists that would introduce a class from one of the unwanted packages, or any sub-package.
+ * Unit tests attempt to check whether code that references apache hadoop mapreduce functionality would lead to the Jersey server or Jersey packages that are included as dependencies of that hadoop client artifact.

 First attempt
  * Just starts from a specified package, then recursively steps through the detected dependencies